Conflicts of Interest and Commitment in Research and Teaching

 - Rights and Responsibilities of Employees

-Employees have the right to pursue outside interests of a professional or economic nature that do not conflict with their commitments and professional or ethical responsibilities to the university, and that comply with Laws of the Regents Article 5.B.3(D).
+Employees have the right to pursue outside interests of a professional or economic nature that do not conflict with their commitments and professional or ethical responsibilities to the university, and that comply with subsection (D) of Regent Policy 5.C.4 - Other Terms and Conditions of Faculty Appointments.

 Employees shall disclose any potential conflict of interest according to campus policies.
 Should a conflict management plan be developed, an employee shall abide by the terms of the plan.